A Glitch in the Matrix? Locating and Detecting Language Model Grounding with Fakepedia: Related Work

 \section{Related Work}

 Understanding the inner workings of LLMs poses a significant challenge, given their complex architectures \cite{electronics8080832, rogers-etal-2020-primer, Geiger-etal:2023:CA}.
-To better analyze models, researchers often craft controlled datasets that isolate the target behavior.
-Behavioral experiments are then supplemented by a deeper inspection of the underlying low-level computational patterns that explain the observed behavior.
-This section gives a brief overview of previous works relevant to our project.
+To better analyze models, controlled datasets are often crafted that isolate the target behavior.
+Behavioral experiments are then supplemented by a deeper inspection of the underlying low-level computation patterns that explain the observed behavior.
+This section gives a brief overview of previous papers relevant to this work.